Euler flag enumeration of Whitney stratified spaces: Whitney stratified sets

-Two Whitney stratified subsets $W,W' \subset M$ are said to be {\em transverse} if each stratum of $W$ is transverse (in $M$) to each stratum of $W'$.
+Two Whitney stratified subsets $W,W' \subset M$ are said to be {\em transverse at a point} $x \in W \cap W'$ if the stratum $A$ of $W$ that contains $x$ is transverse at the point $x$ to the stratum $A'$ of $W'$ that contains $x$.
+The Whitney stratified sets $W,W'$ are said to be {\em transverse} if they are transverse at every point, that is, if every stratum $A$ of $W$ is transverse to every stratum $A'$ of $W'$.
 In this case, the intersection $W \cap W'$ is Whitney stratified with strata of the form $A \cap A'$ where $A$ is a stratum of $W$ and $A'$ is a stratum of $W'$.